cognitedata/inso-bootstrap-cli/README.md

     - from `poetry run`
     - from `python -m`
     - from `docker run`
-    - and as GitHub Action
+    - as GitHub Action
+    - as Windows Executable (planned as feature-request)

-- templates used for implementation are
+- templates (blueprints) used for implementation are
   - `cognitedata/transformation-cli`
   - `cognitedata/python-extratcion-utils`
     - using `CogniteConfig` and `LoggingConfig`
-    - and extended with custom config sections
+    - and extended with custom `dataclass` driven configuration

 Follow the initial setup first
 1. Fill out relevant configurations from `configs`